Accessibility statement

 • listen to most of the website using a screen reader

-We use language that our users understand.
-We use plain English and do research to find out which words work best for them.
+We use language our users understand.
+We use plain English and research which words work best for them.
 We aim for a reading age of 9 to 11 years old.
-However, some of our content is technical and sometimes aimed at medical professionals.
-We may use technical terms where there is no easier wording we could use without changing what the text means.
+However, some of our content is technical for example and written for medical professionals.
+This means we may use technical terms.
+We only try to do this when we cannot make the wording simpler without changing the meaning.

-If you have a disability, AbilityNet has advice to help you make your device easier to use.
+AbilityNet has advice to help you make your device easier to use if you have a disability.

 Non-accessible content